jsonschema/assimilate/README.md

 Installation and usage PLAN, NOT WORKING YET!!
 ===================================
 Below are the desired outcomes and ideas in-progress for what this library will be.
+For the next month or so it will change a lot and nothing is set yet, *so don't use it*.

 *ES6 via npm*
 ```cmd